-1920 Two of Broadway's greatest songwriting talents make their mainstem debuts today: lyricst Lorenz Hart, age 25, and composer Richard Rodgers, age 18, open their first musical, Poor Little Ritz Girl at the Central Theatre.
+1920 Two of Broadway's greatest songwriting talents make their mainstem debuts: lyricst Lorenz Hart, age 25, and composer Richard Rodgers, age 18, open their first musical, Poor Little Ritz Girl, at the Central Theatre.

 1998 An Evening With Jerry Herman opens at Broadway's Booth Theatre.
-Featuring the composer himself, along with Florence Lacey and Lee Roy Reams, this musical revue highlights some of Herman's greatest songs from his musicals, both hits (Hello, Dolly!, Mame, La Cage Aux Folles) and flops (Mack & Mabel and Dear World).
-After failing to find an audience during the slow summer months, however, the show will be forced to close in late August, about a month earlier than originally announced.
+Featuring the composer himself, along with Florence Lacey and Lee Roy Reams, the musical revue highlights some of Herman's greatest songs from his musicals, both hits (Hello, Dolly!, Mame, La Cage Aux Folles) and flops (Mack & Mabel and Dear World).
+After failing to find an audience during the slow summer months, however, the show is forced to close in late August, about a month earlier than originally announced.

 2000 Jesus Hopped the A Train by Stephen Adly Guirgis opens at Off Off-Broadway's Center Stage.
-The LAByrinth Theater Company's production starring John Ortiz alongside David Zayas, Elizabeth Canavan, Sal Inzerillo and Ron Cephas Jones was helmed by Philip Seymour Hoffman, fresh from his stint in Broadway's True West.
-The "prison/court room/comic drama" will later run Off-Broadway Nov.
-21-Dec.
-31.
+The LAByrinth Theater Company's production starring John Ortiz alongside David Zayas, Elizabeth Canavan, Sal Inzerillo, and Ron Cephas Jones is helmed by Philip Seymour Hoffman, fresh from his stint in Broadway's True West.
+The "prison/court room/comic drama" transfers to Off-Broadway's East 13th Street Theatre later that year.

 2012 The world premiere of All the Way, Pulitzer Prize-winning playwright Robert Schenkkan's dramatization of President Lyndon B. Johnson’s first year in office, opens at the Oregon Shakespeare Festival.
 The cast includes Jack Willis as LBJ, Kenajuan Bentley as Martin Luther King Jr., and Peter Frechette as Sen. Hubert Humphrey.
-The production will transfer to Broadway in 2014, with Bryan Cranston in the lead role, winning Tony Awards for both Best Play and Actor in a Play.
+The play opens on Broadway in 2014, with Bryan Cranston in the lead role, winning Tony Awards for both Best Play and Actor in a Play.